ietf-wg-jose/json-web-proof/draft-jmiller-json-proof-algorithms.md

 ## Prove

-Used to apply any selective disclosure preferences and perform any unlinkability transformations.
+Used to apply any selective disclosure choices and perform any unlinkability transformations.

 TODO: